 On 7 September 1298 off the shores of Lumbarda, a sea battle commenced, the Battle of Curzola.
 As the Venetians prepared their defence of the island, the Genoese arrived in their ships to attack.
 Our famous Marko Polo together with the other soldiers fought bravely to defend Korcula.
 Alas, as the sunset, Marko was captured and returned to the island in chains.
 Defiantly he claims “Even if the body is in chains, one’s mind is free.
 Korčula, the pearl of the world will live forever!”
 Or so the legend says!

-This important naval battle is well documented; the dispute is if Marko Polo was present at the battle, then captured, before being held captive in the old prison walls of Korcula Old Town.
+This important naval battle is well documented; the dispute is if Marko Polo was present at the battle, and then captured, before being held captive in the old prison walls of Korcula Old Town.
 For many years Korcula put on an impressive recreation of the battle, both sides dressed in full costume.
 The honour, of course, was the person chosen to play Marko Polo!
 Sadly due to some “rights” disputes, the story of the battle is no longer dramatised.

 Old Jakov, a Gift and an Important Virtue

 Have you ever been told Patience is a Virtue?
-Obviously no-one mentioned this to Old Jakov.
+Obviously, no one mentioned this to Old Jakov.
 Now, there are a few similar stories surrounding him.
 He was a farmer and went one day, as usual, to his fields.
 Some people say that whilst he was resting he was visited by fairies who gave him a bag filled with something.
 Others say he built shade for a beautiful maiden resting in the sun who then rewarded him by giving him a bag filled with something.
 Either way, he was told not to open the bag until he returned home.

 Can you guess what he did?
 He opened the bag before he reached home to reveal a pile of dust, not the treasures he had been gifted.
-Upon returning to his wife, who shock the bag empty, just a couple of gold coins rolled out.
+Upon returning to his wife, who shook the bag empty, just a couple of gold coins rolled out.
 Had he waited as he was told, he would have been rich; the bag was full of gold.

 This is a brand new story to me.
 I find it especially interesting as we love spending time at the nature park of Kocje and have always found it mystical.

-Legend goes that the Argonauts during their pilgrimage for the Golden Fleece were thrown off course by a stormy sea and ended up close to Kocje.
+The legend goes that the Argonauts during their pilgrimage for the Golden Fleece were thrown off course by a stormy sea and ended up close to Kocje.
 They went in search of drinking water and saw in the distance dancing lights around a formation of rocks.
 Understandably intrigued by this they moved closer and saw that the lights were actually fairies.
 The travellers asked the fairies if they had water, but the fairies did not.
 Suddenly one fairy then stroked her wand against one of the rocks and magically a spring appeared.
 The fairies and spring are still said to be in Kocje, if you look hard for them.

 Look out for the Mermaids at Istruga & Brna